IsaiahvH/HRI-Dance-Project/README.md

 - TODO: Remove the ...Improvements.md and keep updating this README until all TODOs are done.

 Administration: Templates for consent and information letters, trial structure and description of the dance moves.
-- TODO: clean up Final_movements.pdf so it actually includes the final movements.
 - TODO: update readme and remove link to edit the form.
 Also lock the form somehow.
 Maybe remove links entirely.

 Experiment: OpenSesame file and dependencies, the results of the experiment, their statistical analysis.